platformsh/platformsh-client-php/README.md

 This is a PHP library for accessing the Platform.sh API.

-Our API is not stable yet.
-We recommend you use the [Platform.sh CLI](https://github.com/platformsh/platformsh-cli) for most purposes.
+We recommend you use the [Platform.sh CLI](https://github.com/platformsh/platformsh-cli) (which uses this library) for most purposes.

 [![Build Status](https://travis-ci.org/platformsh/platformsh-client-php.svg?branch=master)](https://travis-ci.org/platformsh/platformsh-client-php)